Search results for

 Partial screen sharing

 With Android 15, users can share or record just an app window rather than the entire device screen.
-This feature was enabled first in Android 14 QPR 2 on Pixel devices but will now be available across the wider Android platform.
+This feature was enabled first in Android 14 QPR2 on Pixel devices but is now available across the wider Android platform.

 Satellite connectivity support

 Android 15 extends platform support for satellite connectivity.
-The platform now has UI elements that are needed to “ensure a consistent user experience across the satellite connectivity landscape.”
-As part of these changes, apps can use APIs that allow them to detect when a device is connected to a satellite, which can give the app more awareness of why full network services are unavailable.
+The platform now has UI elements needed to “ensure a consistent user experience across the satellite connectivity landscape.”
+As part of these changes, apps can use APIs to detect when a device is connected to a satellite, which can give the app more awareness of why full network services are unavailable.

 Android 15 Satellite connectivity

-Android 15 also provides support for SMS apps and preloaded RCS apps to use satellite connectivity for sending and receiving messages.
-This means that satellite connectivity will not be limited to emergency uses only.
-Leaks had indicated that a deeper T-Mobile tie-in would be in place for satellite connectivity features, but Google has not yet revealed such details.
+Android 15 also provides support for SMS apps, preloaded RCS apps, and carrier messaging apps to use satellite connectivity for sending and receiving messages.
+This means that satellite connectivity will not be limited to emergency uses only in the future.

 New in-app camera controls